topeks3d/FYP/README.md

 Main issue is that these proposals arent very specialised, going into many subsections like UX, Design, Programming, Tech art, etc.

-I dont have a main skill nor specific interest in a specific specicialism.
+I dont have a main skill nor specific interest in a specific specialism.